 Cancer Care Coordinator:

 An experienced, oncology certified RN with advanced training in cancer care.
 She works closely with patients and families to coordinate all aspects of care.
-There is also a toll-free help line: 1-877-CMH-CANCER (264-2262).

 The doctor who plans your chemotherapy treatment, directs your care and monitors your ongoing status.

 Physicians such as gastroenterologists and urologists who diagnose and treat specific cancers like colorectal or prostate.